 Before you read on, please note that we STRONGLY RECOMMEND getting your books & e-books from a bricks & mortar establishment.
 Borrow books from your local library, or buy your books from independent bookstores (or at least from a bricks & mortar bookstore) whenever possible.

 This is a book club podcast, so we want your opinions.
 Go to our contact page to find out how you can contribute.
-We (with the help of our listeners) select a different book each month, according to our schedule.
-With two exceptions, all books must be soft cover.
-Most importantly, all books must be written by a Canadian author.
+We (with the help of our listeners) select a different book every two months.
+We try to stick with paperbacks as much as possible and all books must be written by a Canadian author.
 You don’t have to be born and raised in Canada to be considered Canadian in our opinion, you just have to have lived here for at least a few years of your life.

 Schedule of Reading

 March- Chop Suey Nation by Ann Hui – Non-Fiction

 April – Write Reading in Bed Month with Laura

 May – As for Me and My House by Sinclair Ross Canadian Classic

 June – Kirt’s choice (it’s his birthday) July – Humour August – Indie Publisher September – Graphic Novel/Comic Book October – Write Reading in Bed Month with Laura November – Speculative Fiction/Fantasy/Sci-Fi

 December – Children’s Book January – Historical Fiction February – Tania’s Choice (it’s her birthday)

 Tania Gee is working on a children’s literature video podcast and working at the best comic book store in the world, Happy Harbor Comics.
 She spends her nights teaching Tribal Fusion bellydance at two great studios in Edmonton, Bedouin Beats and School of Raq.
 She’s also an organizer for Pure Spec: Edmonton’s festival of Science and Fiction.